Carpenter Ant Control in Chicagoland, the Greater Rockford Region and Southern Wisconsin

 Diet

-Will feed on nearly anything people eat—particularly sweets and meats.
-Will also feed on other insects.
-Carpenter ants do not eat wood.
+Carpenter ants are opportunistic omnivores that will feed on nearly anything—particularly sweets and protein-rich materials.
+They will also feed on other insects and do not eat wood.
 They just chew through it.

 Additional Imagery